 How have children's lives changed?
-British history 3: How hard was it to invade and settle in Britain?
-British history 4: Were the Vikings raiders, traders or settlers?
-0000 Pupil whiteboards.
+Briti sh history 3: How hard was it to invade and settle in Britain?
+Brit ish history 4: Were the Vikings raiders, traders or settlers?
+00000 Pupil whiteboards.
 Marker pens.
 Scissors.
 Tablets or laptops (optional).
 Large sheets of paper.
 A large indoor space for hot-seating.
-Pupil whiteboards.
+0000000 Pupil whiteboards.
 Marker pens.
 Tablets or laptops.
 Plasticine or modelling clay.
 Lollipop sticks or twigs.
 Straw.
 Air drying clay.
 Bowls (to mix the straw, clay and water in).
 Containers for water.
 Scissors.
-Scissors.
+00000000000000000000 Scissors.
 Whiteboards.
 Marker pens.
 Colouring pencils. ((one between two).
 Glue sticks.
 Two different highlighters (one between two).
 Rulers Eight large lollipop sticks (one between two).
 Two drinking straws (one between two).
 One sheet of card (one between two).
 Duct tape.
 Modelling clay (one small piece, between two).
 Glue guns (one between two).
 Paddling pool (one for the whole class).
 Scales (one for the whole class).
+Metre rulers (two for the whole class.)
 Hair dryer or fan (one for the whole class).
 Calculator (one between five).
 Laptops or tablets (one between two).
 A collection of Viking artefacts.
 Six large sheets of sugar paper (one for each artefact).
 Six tables (one for each artefact).